 They fingerprinted the door but nothing showed up, unfortunately.

 “Are you okay?
 Do you need to speak to someone?”, one of them said to me, sensing the tears were welling up in my eyes at one point.
 “If it’s any consolation”, she told me, “they wouldn’t have wanted a confrontation if you’d woken up”.

-In some ways I’m glad I slept through it.
-A friend of mine who is much older than myself came home a few months ago to discover a burglar in his house.
+In some ways, I’m glad I slept through it.
+A friend of mine who is much older than me came home a few months ago to discover a burglar in his house.
 I’m glad I didn’t have to confront that.
 That would have really freaked me out, I’m sure.
 No, I just slept through it all.